torvalds/linux/Documentation/fb/vesafb.rst

 ====== =======  =======  ======== =========

-The video mode number of the Linux kernel is the VESA mode number plus
+The video mode number of the GNU/Linux kernel is the VESA mode number plus
 0x200:

- Linux_kernel_mode_number = VESA_mode_number + 0x200
+ GNU/Linux_kernel_mode_number = VESA_mode_number + 0x200

 So the table for the Kernel mode numbers are: